Fastbyte01/KeepIt/README.md

 git clone https://github.com/Fastbyte01/KeepIt.git
 ```

-Next, open config.toml in the base of the Hugo site and ensure the theme option is set to mainroad:
+Next, open config.toml in the base of the Hugo site and ensure the theme option is set to KeepIt:
 ```bash
 theme = "KeepIt"
 ```